Jackson County Roads is responsible for the maintenance

 arterial and collector roads or hazardous areas.
 The snowplow team

 will then clear secondary roads.
 When clearing your driveway, do not pile snow out in the travel lane of the roadway as this creates a roadway hazard.
 Also, do not intentionally block drainage features such as culvert pipes as these are needed as the snow begins to melt.
-Lastly, placing snow to the right of your driveway when you are facing out toward the road will help keep it from coming back into your driveway.
-Snow placed to the left can simply form another berm when we come by again.
+Lastly, placing snow to the right of your driveway when you are facing out toward the road will help keep it from coming back into your driveway since snow placed to the left can simply form another berm when we come by again.

 The county snowplow knocked down my mailbox.